Apna raises $70 million to help workers in India secure jobs – TechCrunch

 Indian cities are home to hundreds of millions of low-skilled workers who hail from villages in search of work.
-Many of them have lost their jobs amid the coronavirus pandemic that has slowed several economic activities in the world’s second largest internet market.
+Many of them have lost their jobs amid the coronavirus pandemic that has slowed several economic activities in the world’s second-largest internet market.

-Apna, a startup by an Apple alum, is helping millions of such blue and gray collar workers upskill themselves, find communities and land jobs.
+Apna, a startup by an Apple alum, is helping millions of such blue and gray-collar workers upskill themselves, find communities and land jobs.
 On Wednesday it announced its acceptance by the market has helped it raise $70 million in a new financing round as the startup prepares to scale the 16-month-old app across India.

 Insight Partners and Tiger Global co-led Apna’s $70 million Series B round, which valued the startup at $570 million.
 Existing investors Lightspeed India, Sequoia Capital India, Greenoaks Capital and Rocketship VC also participated in the round, which brings Apna’s to-date raise to over $90 million.